Thousands sing for attack victims

 Manchester attack: Choirs lead mass sing-along

-Over 3,500 singers are coming together to lead a chorus of amateur voices in a mass sing-along to remember the Manchester Arena attack victims.
+Over 3,500 singers have come together to lead a chorus of amateur voices in a mass sing-along to remember the Manchester Arena attack victims.

 Twenty-two people died and hundreds injured when a bomb was detonated outside a concert on 22 May 2017.

-Manchester Together in Albert Square will feature songs by Elbow and Oasis.
+Manchester Together in Albert Square featured songs by Elbow and Oasis.

 It follows a memorial service at Manchester Cathedral, which saw Prince William join political leaders and the families of the victims to remember.